Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 6. Finally, go to the `textures` directory also located in the `source` directory
 7. Run the `cleanup.bat` file to clean up all the extra texture files created from scaling in fullscreen mode
     - **WARNING**: Please **NEVER** move this file, as it could cause unintended consequences!
-    - **ADDITIONAL NOTE**: Linux does not support batch, meaning that Linux users will have to manually clean these files up.
-Full support for Linux is planned in the future but not here yet :(
+    - **ADDITIONAL NOTE**: Linux does not support batch, meaning that Linux users will have to run the `cleanup.sh` file instead.

 ## Packaging the game